alfredlucero/alfront/alfienity_blog_ideas.md

 - Setting up Node/Express server with http-proxy-middleware to proxy the rest of the routes to Ruby server

 - Setting up a TS/MongoDB/Mongoose/Passport RESTful API with user authentication series

+# Accessibility Testing

+- A11y tests with Cypress-axe and axe-core; Storybook a11y addon